-ECB'S Constancio watching more than just April inflation data
+ECB's Constancio watching more than just April inflation data

 Asked if the ECB had any policy tools ready to go, Constancio replied: "There are several tools available.
 As we've said before, we will act if we need to."

-Last week, ECB President Mario Draghi gave his clearest indication yet that the central bank could print money to buy assets if the outlook for inflation deteriorated, and identified a rise in the euro as a potential trigger for action.
+Last week, Draghi gave his clearest indication yet that the central bank could print money to buy assets if the outlook for inflation deteriorated, and identified a rise in the euro as a potential trigger for action.

+On Monday, Draghi told German lawmakers he did not currently see a deflation scenario, according to the source who attended the meeting.
+But the source said the ECB chief did see "a problem of ongoing low inflation rates, which could lead to measures".

+"He mentioned quantitative easing in this context but made clear that we're still some way off QE," the source added.

-Another heavyweight ECB policymaker, Christian Noyer, said in Paris on Monday that the euro's current strength is a powerful deflationary factor and low inflation is likely to persist in the euro zone for some time.
+Another heavyweight ECB policymaker, Christian Noyer, said in Paris on Monday that the euro's current strength was a powerful deflationary factor and low inflation was likely to persist in the euro zone for some time.

 "An increase in the exchange rate is equivalent to an unintended and unwanted tightening of monetary policy," Noyer, who is also governor of the Bank of France, said in an annual letter to the French president.